BambooCat0509/Arknights-Aide/README.md

 6.  ctrl + alt + M	: Move the mouse to the specified position
 7.  ctrl + alt + C	: Query the color code of the specified position

-The following operations can only be performed on the simulator :
+The following operations can only be performed on the simulator(Full Screen1920*1080) :

 8. R			: Return / Setting
 9. E			: Auto deploy / Exit Mission